Battle of Debaltseve: Closing the "kettle"

-A ceasefire between separatist and Ukrainian forces was agreed to for the day of 3 February.
+A ceasefire between Russian and Ukrainian forces was agreed to for the day of 3 February.
 The stated intent was to allow remaining civilians to escape from the Debaltseve area.
 Shelling lessened until 13:00 EET, when salvos of Grad rockets were fired towards Debaltseve.
 Fighting continued into the next day.
 One resident of Debaltseve who had fled to Bakhmut said that there was "nothing left" in the city.
-DPR forces gained control of Vuhlehirsk on 4 February, allowing the separatists to increase shelling of the Bakhmut highway and Debaltseve.
+Russian forces gained control of Vuhlehirsk on 4 February, allowing the separatists to increase shelling of the Bakhmut highway and Debaltseve.
 DPR and Ukrainian forces agreed to establish a humanitarian corridor on 6 February, in another attempt to allow the remaining civilians to escape from Debaltseve.
 Hundreds of civilians were able to flee.
 Fighting resumed on 7 February.
-DPR forces said that they had fully encircled the town by capturing the village of Lohvynove on 9 February, thus "closing the kettle".
+Russian forces said that they had fully encircled the town by capturing the village of Lohvynove on 9 February, thus "closing the kettle".
 Only four Ukrainian soldiers had been stationed in the village at the time, allowing the separatists to capture it easily.
 Government forces said that fighting was still ongoing on the Bakhmut highway, and that the kettle had not been completely closed.
 By the morning of 10 February, it became clear that separatist forces had gained control of the Bakhmut highway, thereby cutting off government forces.
 Videos showed DPR militants and tanks moving along the highway.
 During the day, the Lviv police chief was wounded in an explosion on a road near the town.
 Ukrainian forces took heavy casualties from artillery fire into 11 February.
 Nineteen soldiers were killed and seventy-eight injured in twenty-four hours.
 Those that died had been fighting near Hostra Mohyla hill, close to Debaltseve.
-In addition, DPR forces assaulted the Debaltseve police headquarters, killing the city's chief of police.
+In addition, Russian forces assaulted the Debaltseve police headquarters, killing the city's chief of police.